Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 Before you try to fix suffering rankings, we need to determine why your rankings are slipping in the first place.

-There are quite a few possibilities.
+There are quite a few other possibilities.
 Among the most common reasons are…

 • Has Google Penalized Your Site? — In rare cases, it’s possible that Google has penalized your site for one reason or another.
 If you’ve been paying for backlinks, using PBNs, or using other black-hat SEO tactics, it’s possible that Google has penalized your site.
 If this is the case, then your site will probably have completely disappeared, not just have dipped a bit.
 Check out Step 10 to learn more about how to fix this.

-• Are You Even Tracking Your Rankings?
-You can’t fix an issue without data.
-Carrot’s Keyword Ranking Tool lets you easily grab back data to see what day things might have changed.
+• Are You Even Tracking Your Rankings? — You can’t fix an issue without data.
+Carrot’s Keyword Rank Tracker lets you easily grab back data to see what day things might have changed.

 • Is Your Page Load Speed is Too Slow? — Google has explicitly said, over and over again, that how fast your website loads (or even a specific page) is a direct indicator of how well you rank.
 The faster it loads, the better.
-You can test your page load speed over here and if it’s suffering, then check out Step 4 for ways to fix this.
+Carrot prides ourselves on incredibly fast loading websites (they load nearly 70% faster than standard WordPress websites), but if you don’t have a Carrot site, check out Step 6 for ways to fix this.

-• Is Your Website is NOT Mobile Optimized? — If your site or a page on your site isn’t optimized for the mobile experience, then you’re going to have trouble ranking for any keyword phrase.
-Google now prioritizes the mobile version of your website over the desktop version, so this is an absolute must.
-If your website looks or performs terrible on mobile or tablet, then check out Step 8 to learn how to fix this.
+• Is Your Website is NOT Mobile Optimized? — Carrot websites are optimized for all viewing devices (including desktop, smartphone and tablets), but if your non-Carrot website isn’t optimized for mobile, then you’ll have trouble ranking for any keyword phrase.
+Google prioritizes the mobile version of your website over the desktop version, so this is an absolute must.
+Check out Step 8 to learn more about this.

 Once you know what the problem is, you should have a much easier time fixing the problem with the below steps.
 If your page completely disappeared, then you probably got penalized by Google.

 If your page slipped just a few positions, then a competitor is probably beating you (the most likely reason).
-And if you slipped big — say, to page 5 — then it’s probably because Google updated its algorithm and your page no longer fits the bill.
+And if you slipped big — say, to page 5 — then it may be because Google updated its algorithm and your page no longer fits the bill.

 Whatever the case, you can use the below steps to fix your problem and then measure progress toward improving your SEO rankings.